 Some Bonus Tips To Write A Good Bug Report

-Given below are some more additional tips to write a good Bug report:
+Given below are some additional tips on how to write a good Bug report:

 #1) Report the problem immediately

-If you find any bug while testing, then need not wait to write a detail bug report later.
-Instead, write the bug report immediately.
-This will ensure a good and reproducible Bug report.
-If you decide to write the Bug report later on then there are high chances to miss the important steps in your report.
+If you find any bugs while testing, then you do not need to wait to write a detailed bug report later.
+Instead, write a bug report immediately.
+This will ensure an effective Bug report.
+If you decide to file a Bug report later on then there is a higher chance that you will miss the important steps in your report.

 #2) Reproduce the bug three times before writing a Bug report

 Your bug should be reproducible.
 Make sure that your steps are robust enough to reproduce the bug without any ambiguity.
-If your bug is not reproducible every time you can still file a bug mentioning the periodic nature of the bug.
+If your bug is not reproducible every time, then you can still file a bug mentioning the periodic nature of the bug.

 #3) Test the same bug occurrence on other similar modules

 Sometimes the developer uses the same code for different similar modules.
-So there are higher chances for the bug in one module to occur in other similar modules as well.
+So there is a higher chance for the bug in one module to occur in other similar modules as well.
 You can even try to find the more severe version of the bug you found.

 #4) Write a good bug summary

-Bug summary will help the developers to quickly analyze the bug nature.
-A poor quality report will unnecessarily increase the development and testing time.
+Bug summary will help the developers to quickly analyze the bug’s nature.
+Poor-quality reports will unnecessarily increase development and testing time.
 Communicate well with your bug report summary.
-Keep in mind that the bug summary is used as a reference to search the bug in bug inventory.
+Keep in mind that the bug summary can be used as a reference to search for the bug in the bug inventory.

 #5) Read the Bug report before hitting the Submit button

-It's nice that you did good work and found a bug but do not use this credit for criticizing the developer or to attack any individual.
+It’s nice that you did good work and found a bug but do not use this credit for criticizing the developer or attacking any individual.

-Focus on writing good bug reports and spend some time on this task because this is the main communication point between the tester, developer and the manager.
-Managers should create an awareness of their team that writing a good Bug report is the primary responsibility of any tester.
+Focus on writing good bug reports and spend some time on this task because this is the main communication point between the tester, developer, and manager.
+Managers should create an awareness in their team that writing a Bug report is the primary responsibility of any tester.

-Your effort towards writing a good Bug report will not only save the resources of the company but also create a good relationship between you and the developers.
+Your effort toward writing an effective Bug report will not only save the resources of the company but also create a good relationship between you and the developers.